-RB: I've been out to the 200-mile mark, but I've also been farther offshore than that, doing some other transit trips for the NAFO program.
-So, traveling from the states all the way out to the Grand Banks, you actually get way farther off, sea offshore and stuff like that.
+RB: I've been out to the two-hundred-mile mark, but I've also been farther offshore than that, doing some other transit trips for the NAFO [Northwest Atlantic Fisheries Organization] program.
+So, traveling from the states all the way out to the Grand Banks, you actually get way farther offshore and stuff like that.

-SW: What is it like out there?
+SW: What's it like out there?

 RB: It's interesting.
-It's mostly the same [laughter], sorry.
+It's mostly the same.